SQL Primary Key - UUID or Auto Increment Integer / Serial?

 - For database like MySQL, Oracle, which uses clustered primary key, version 4 randomly generated UUID will hurt insertion performance if used as the primary key.
 This is because it requires reordering the rows to place the newly inserted row at the right position inside the clustered index.
 On the other hand, PostgreSQL uses heap instead of clustered primary key, thus using UUID as the primary key won't impact PostgreSQL's insertion performance.

-Using auto increment integer/sequence as the primary key is also quite common and every major database engine provides the native support. e.g.
+Using auto increment integer/serial as the primary key in your SQL database is also quite common and every major database engine provides the native support. e.g.

 - MySQL - AUTO_INCREMENT